molszewski34/portfolio/README.md

   "react-dom": "^18.1.0"

+## Requirements
-### This build use gh-pages and data from hygraph.
-To run it you need to create hygraph account and configure api on their service with endpoints of same name as designed in project.
-You also need to change name in graphql references.
+This build uses gh-pages and data from Hygraph.
+To run it you need to create Hygraph account and configure API on their service with endpoints of same name as designed in project.
+You also need to change name in GraphQL references.
-gatsby-node.js use .env file to hide api config with enviroment name: GRAPHCMS_ENDPOINT.
+Gatsby-node.js use .env file to hide API config with environment name: GRAPHCMS_ENDPOINT.
 For development use .env.development.
-Production use .env.production
+Production use .env.production.
+More info about it on URL https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/